Mission of the Equifax Inc. Board of Directors

 1. Board Membership Criteria

 The Governance Committee is responsible for developing and recommending to the Board criteria for selection of qualified directors, including criteria for the evaluation of nominees submitted by the shareholders.
-More specifically, the criteria to be considered shall include: the highest degree of integrity and ethical standards; independence from management; the ability to provide sound and informed judgment; a history of achievement that reflects superior standards; a willingness to commit sufficient time; possess financial literacy; and other public board memberships should not exceed five at the time a candidate is considered for election.
+More specifically, the criteria to be considered shall include: the highest degree of integrity and ethical standards; independence from management; the ability to provide sound and informed judgment; a history of achievement that reflects superior standards; a willingness to commit sufficient time; and possess financial literacy.
+In addition, no member of the Board may sit on more than a total of five public company boards (including the Board of the Company); provided, that, the CEO may not sit on more than a total of three public company boards (including the Board of the Company).

 Each director should have the capacity and desire to represent the balanced, best interests of the Company and the shareholders as a whole and not primarily a special interest group or constituent.

-Each director should be free of any conflict or interest that would violate any applicable law or regulation or interfere with the proper performance of his or her responsibilities as a director.
+Each director should be free of any conflict of interest that would violate any applicable law or regulation or interfere with the proper performance of his or her responsibilities as a director.

 2. Selection and Orientation of New Directors